29. Observability: The Oculus

 Context and Problem Statement

 The operation of an autonomous cognitive engine bridges the deterministic world of infrastructure and the probabilistic world of AI agents.
-Maintaining operational coherence requires simultaneous visibility into both physical health (VRAM pressure, thermal limits) and cognitive drift (hallucinations, logical loops).
+Maintaining operational coherence requires instrumented perception of both physical health (VRAM pressure, thermal limits) and cognitive drift (hallucinations, logical loops).
 Traditional monitoring tools capture network requests but remain blind to the "Thought Trace"—the causal link from prompt to tool to output.
-A unified observability stack is necessary to illuminate the machine's internal monologue without violating the principle of a lightweight, sovereign kernel or imposing mandatory overhead on the core runtime.
+Observability is the instrumented perception layer of the agentic runtime: structured evidence for diagnosis, routing, evaluation, and repair without mandatory overhead on the core runtime.

 Requirements

-- Extension Sovereignty: Implementation as a pluggable module; the Core kernel must not possess hard dependencies on observability SDKs, ensuring zero overhead for users who do not summon the Oculus.
+- Extension Assimilation: Implementation as an optional coupled extension; the Core kernel must not possess hard dependencies on observability SDKs, ensuring zero overhead for users who do not summon the Oculus.

-- Thought Traceability: Mandatory visualization of the full execution tree for every Agent (ADR 20) run, capturing tool arguments, validation retries, and the raw "Whispers" exchanged with providers.
+- Thought Traceability: Mandatory visualization of the full execution tree for every Agent (ADR 20) run.
+It must capture structured events: the flickers of movement through the agentic graph (Vṛttis), including tool arguments, validation retries, and the raw "Whispers" exchanged with providers.

 - Dual-Layer Scrying: Separation of concerns into the "Mind" (Agent reasoning traces) and the "Body" (Host hardware and container status).